A Guide to Sole Trader Accounting

 Cloud Accounting Software

-Cloud accounting software is a great tool for sole traders wanting to stay on top of their accounts.
-It removes the need to create reports or enter information into spreadsheets manually.
+Cloud accounting software is an excellent tool for sole traders wanting to stay on top of their accounts.
+It eliminates the need to create reports or manually enter information into spreadsheets.
 Most online accounting software allows users to connect with their bank accounts so transactions are automatically imported, making it easier to reconcile accounts.

 Read our guide on the top accounting software packages, QuickBooks vs. Xero.
 Here are our top cloud accounting software options: